8 min read

 The association defines it as “intense anxiety or fear of being judged, negatively evaluated, or rejected in a social or performance situation.”
 People with this disorder worry about appearing visibly anxious or viewed as stupid, awkward, or boring.

 Because of this, they often avoid going to social events.
 And when they have to, they may experience strong physical symptoms, such as rapid heart rate, nausea, sweating, and even full-blown attacks.
-Those that suffer from it often require treatment.
+Those who suffer from it often require treatment.

 Although one is not the other, social awkwardness can sometimes lead to social anxiety, especially when the lack of interpersonal skills causes a problem for the person.